zio/zio-metrics-connectors/docs/metrics/prometheus-client.md

 ### Download and configure Prometheus

-In the steps below the ZMX checkout directory will be referred to as `$ZMXDIR`.
+In the steps below the project checkout directory will be referred to as `$DIR`.

 1. [Download](https://github.com/prometheus/prometheus/releases/download/v2.23.0/prometheus-2.23.0.linux-amd64.tar.gz) prometheus
 1. Extract the downloaded archive to a directory of your choice, this will be referred to as `$PROMDIR`.
 1. Within `$PROMDIR` execute
    ```
-   ./prometheus --config.file $ZMXDIR/examples/prometheus/promcfg.yml
+   ./prometheus --config.file $DIR/examples/prometheus/promcfg.yml
    ```
    This will start the prometheus server which regularly polls the HTTP endpoint of the example above for its metrics.